-Results.
-We demonstrate the benefit of LIBSHALOM by applying it to three representative ARMv8 multi-core CPUs, Phytium 2000+ [16], Kunpeng 920 [4] and ThunderX2 [34].
+We demonstrate the benefit of LIBSHALOM3 by applying it to three representative ARMv8 multi-core CPUs, Phytium 2000+ [13], Kunpeng 920 [4] and ThunderX2 [28].
 We evaluate LIBSHALOM on both small and irregular-shaped GEMMs as well as computation kernels from real-life applications.
-We compare it against five GEMM libraries that have an optimizing back-end for ARM architectures [1, 18, 28, 56, 59].
+We compare it against five GEMM libraries that have an optimizing back-end for ARM architectures [1, 15, 23, 41, 42].
 We show that LIBSHALOM consistently outperforms the competing schemes across hardware architectures, GEMM workloads, computation modes for both single-threaded and parallel executions.
-We showcase that, despite being a librarybased approach, LIBSHALOM can outperform techniques built upon just-in-time compilation [28].
-The result is a new way for implementing and optimizing kernels for small and irregular-shaped GEMMs.
+We showcase that, despite being a librarybased approach, LIBSHALOM can outperform techniques built upon the just-in-time compilation [23].
+The result is a new way for implementing and optimizing GEMM kernels for small and irregularshaped GEMMs on ARMv8 multi-cores.

-Contributions.
 The technical contributions of this paper are: